Commander-in-Chief of North Korea

 The Commander-in-Chief of the Armed Forces of Democratic People's Republic of Korea is the commander-in-chief of the Korean People's Army, the military of North Korea.
 The office was established on 4 July 1950 and abolished with the passing of a new constitution in 1972.
 Since then, the office of President of North Korea, the Chairman of the National Defence Commission and the President of the State Affairs Commission have been referred to as supreme commanders in accordance with the constitution.

 As such, the only officeholder is Kim Il Sung.
 But the title has been bestowed on both Kim Jong Il and Kim Jong Un, and legally enforced through the offices of Chairman of the National Defense Commission and President of the State Affairs Commission respectively.
-All officeholders are also the Chairman of the Central Military Commission of the Workers' Party of Korea.
+All officeholders are also the General Secretary of the Workers' Party of Korea and Chairman of the Central Military Commission of the Workers' Party of Korea.

 History

 As an office (1950–1972)

 The position was first known as the Chief Commander of the Korean People's Army which was established on 8 February 1948 along with the founding of the Korean People's Army.
 Minister of National Defense Choe Yong-gon was appointed to this position.

 On 4 July 1950, the 1st Standing Committee of the 1st Supreme People's Assembly issued a decree which created the position Supreme Commander of the Korean People's Army with Kim Il Sung being appointed to the position.
 This was part of the reorganization of the Korean People's Army during the North Korean invasion of South Korea at the initial stages of the Korean War.

 Following the end of the Korean War, Kim Il Sung continued to exercise his powers as KPA Supreme Commander.